mendeljacks/orma/README.md

 - Nested queries and mutations
 - Mixed operations (create, update and delete in one request)
 - Extensive SQL-based syntax
-- Automatic typescript for queries and mutations
+- Dynamic types for queries and mutations

 🛹 Portable
 - Pure JS with no code generation